Screening Tests for Lasso Problems

 Recently an approach known as (dictionary) screening has been proposed.
 For a given target vector $\tv$ and regularization parameter $\lambda$, screening quickly identifies a subset of features that is guaranteed to have zero weight in a solution $\wvo$ of \eqref{eq:iterW}.
 These features can be removed (or ``rejected'') from the dictionary to form a smaller, more readily solved lasso problem.
-By padding its solution appropriately with zeros, one can obtain a solution of the original problem.
+By padding its solution appropriately with zeros, one obtains a solution of the original problem.
 This approach is the focus of the paper.

 Screening has two potential benefits.
 First, it can be run in an on-line mode with very few features loaded into memory at a given time.
 By this means, screening can significantly reduce the size of the dictionary that needs to be loaded into memory in order to solve the lasso problem.
 Second, by quickly reducing the number of features we can often solve problems faster.
 Even small gains can become very significant when many lasso problems must be solved.
 Moreover, since screening is transparent to the lasso solver, it can be used in conjunction with many existing solvers.